-The planning area encompasses approximately 4,075 acres of land including public rights-of-ways and most of which is located within the unincorporated area of Douglas County.
+The planning area encompasses approximately 4,075 acres of land including public rights-ofways and most of which is located within the unincorporated area of Douglas County.
 The majority of the planning area that is located within unincorporated Douglas County is zoned A (Agriculture District).
 This is mainly used for row crops, pasture land and farm purposes.
 There are four areas zoned A-1 (Suburban Homes District) which are mainly large lot residential subdivisions.
 The remainder of the planning area within unincorporated Douglas County is zoned R-1 (Single-Family Residential), I-3 (Heavy Industrial) and VC (Valley Channel) Districts.
 See Map 2-2.

-The planning area also includes small areas that are within the city of Lawrence.
-These areas are mainly residential in character and include single-family and multi-family zoning districts.
-The remainder of the area within the planning area and within the city of Lawrence is zoned GPI (General Public and Institutional) and OS (Open Space).
+The planning area also includes small three areas that are within the city of Lawrence.
+One area is developed with These areas are mainly residential in character and include single-family dwelling and multi-family-dwelling zoning districts.
+The remainder of the A second area within the planning area and within the city of Lawrence is zoned GPI (General Public and Institutional) and OS (Open Space).
 These areas include park space and a sanitary sewer pump station.
+The third area within the city limits is located in the northwest portion of the planning area and is zoned for industrial uses.
+This area is not yet developed.